HealthPostpartum Anxiety Can't Happen to Me…

 Reproductive Psychologist and Co-Director at George Washington University

-Dr. Julie Bindeman is a Reproductive Psychologist and Co-Director at Integrative Therapy of Greater Washington, near Washington, DC.
-She actively participates in organizations like the Maryland Psychological Association, American Society for Reproductive Medicine, Uprooted, Postpartum Support International, and Path2Parenthood.
-Dr. Bindeman specializes in reproductive health aspects, including pregnancy planning, fertility, perinatal loss, mood disorders, and birth trauma.
-She frequently writes and presents on these subjects and serves as the Healthcare Director for ReconceivingLoss.com.
+Dr. Julie Bindeman is a Reproductive Psychologist outside of Washington, DC where she is the Co-Director of Integrative Therapy of Greater Washington.
+She is a graduate of The George Washington University and is an active member of the Maryland Psychological Association, the American Society for Reproductive Medicine, Uprooted, Postpartum Support International, Path2Parenthood, and others.
+Dr. Bindeman works with the spectrum of reproductive health including planning for pregnancy, fertility issues, perinatal loss, perinatal mood disorders, and birth trauma.
+She writes and presents frequently around these topics and is the Healthcare Director for the website ReconceivingLoss.com.

 LEAVE A REPLY